GodotModding/gmlwiki/docs/guides/modding/tools/mod_tool.md

+---
+description: The Mod Tool or Dev Tool is a plugin we made for the Godot Editor to make various modding tasks easier.
+---

 # The Mod Loader Mod Development Tool

 The Mod Tool or Dev Tool is a plugin we made for the Godot Editor to make various modding tasks easier.